 See what I mean?
 So far, so ordinary Western.
 But it’s well written (by good old DD Beauchamp from a Richard Summers novel) and contains some witty lines.
 The main characters are knowing, rather cynical, clever and unscrupulous, and the dialogue reflects that, although it’s a Joel McCrea Western so his character is quite scrupulous, deep down.
 I liked Joel’s remark that it was so quiet you could hear a body drop.

 Joel and Yvonne in a studio publicity still

 John Doucette has a bit part as the unfortunate ‘criminal’ hanged by the vigilantes from a beam protruding from their building.
 The hanging is well done in a gruesome off-stage way: we see Joel’s foot on the beam and it slips off when the beam suddenly moves.

 The director was Robert Parrish (left) who had started as an actor (he was in City Lights and All Quiet on the Western Front) and then worked as a sound man for John Ford, for example on Stagecoach.
 In 1947 as an editor he won an Academy award for Body and Soul.
 He moved to directing in the early 50s and did two fine Westerns, Saddle the Wind and The Wonderful Country.
 He is also co-credited as director with Nicholas Ray on The Lusty Men (he directed the picture when Ray fell ill).
 He was a thoughtful and talented film maker.
 He had some good touches too, such as Joel examining a portrait of Yvonne in the saloon using a shot glass as a telescope.
-Rick and Addy ride out along the coast in a buggy in the moonlight, with distant crashing Freudian surf.
+Rick and Addy ride out along the coast in a buggy in the moonlight, with distant crashing Freudian surf. (maybe that's where Brando got the idea, in One-Eyed Jacks).
 And I loved the scene in a saloon which is a converted ship, run by the formidable Sadie (Florence Bates, splendid) in a Raoul Walsh-style eyepatch.
 She slips men mickey finns and sells them to ship captains for 300 dollars.
 Not very polite when you think about it.
 She nearly does that to Shorty but Rick rescues him.